- View the NHLBI Biorepository Guide to Building Biospecimen Collections

 This funding opportunity is to support meritorious exploratory research relevant to the NHLBI mission using the biospecimen collections that are stored in the NHLBI Biorepository and that are available through BioLINCC.
 The next application due date is October 17, 2018.

 For more information on RFA-HL-17-022 please visit:

 The RFA-HL-17-022 funding opportunity now has a FAQ available here: https://www.nhlbi.nih.gov/grants-and-training/funding-opportunities-and-contacts/all-funding-opportunity-announcements-1745

 AIDS application due dates have been added to the Funding Opportunity Announcement for RFA-HL-17-022 "Maximizing the Scientific Value of the NHLBI Biorepository: Scientific Opportunities for Exploratory Research (R21)".
 The next application due date is January 7, 2019.

 For more information, please visit: https://grants.nih.gov/grants/guide/notice-files/NOT-HL-17-565.html

 This funding opportunity is to stimulate the use of existing human datasets for well-focused secondary analyses to investigate novel scientific ideas or new models, systems, tools, methods, or technologies that have the potential for significant impact on biomedical or biobehavioral research in areas relevant to the NHLBI mission.
 The next application due date is February 22, 2019.

 For more information on PAR-17-004 please visit:

-A new study, Interagency Registry for Mechanically Assisted Circulatory Support (Intermacs), has been posted to BioLINCC.
-Data from this study are available for requests.
+A new study, Resuscitation Outcomes Consortium (ROC) Cardiac Epidemiologic Registry (Cardiac Epistry) Version 3, has been posted to BioLINCC.
+Data from this study are available for re...